antazoey/xamarin-docs/docs/xamarin-forms/platform/ios/formatting.md

 application's renderering, such as how (and whether) the status bar is shown.

-For example, the [Todo sample](/samples/xamarin/xamarin-forms-samples/todo) uses the following code to set the navigation bar color and text color on all platforms:
+For example, use the following code to set the navigation bar color and text color on all platforms:

 ```csharp
 var nav = new NavigationPage (new TodoListPage ());